nllz/IRTF-HRPC/draft-research.md

 Example:
 Authentication of data is important to prevent vulnerabilities and attacks, like man-in-the-middle-attacks.
 These attacks happen when a third party (often for malicious reasons) intercepts a communication between two parties, inserting themselves in the middle and posing as both parties.
 In practice this looks as follows:

 Alice wants to communicate with Bob.
 Alice sends data to Bob.
-Niels intercepts the data sent to Bob.
+Corinne intercepts the data sent to Bob.
-Niels reads and alters the message to Bob.
+Corinne reads and alters the message to Bob.
-Bob cannot see the data did not come from Alice but from Niels.
+Bob cannot see the data did not come from Alice but from Corinne.
-Niels intercepts and alters the communication as it is sent between Alice and Bob.
+Corinne intercepts and alters the communication as it is sent between Alice and Bob.
-Niels knows all.
+Corinne knows all.

-Wat iImpacts:
+Impacts:

 - Right to security